luciddg/kiosk-yocto/README.md

 The resultant disk image for the generic x86-64 target is suitable for booting in VirtualBox.
 Create a VM, attach the disk, boot.

+**If you want a build an image that will boot on a CuBox**, perform the same steps above, but after checking out the `cubox` branch of this repository.

 About the OS
 ------------